-Horizon Zero Dawn is beautiful and competently made, if perhaps slightly too by-the-numbers in its approach to open-world game design, Malindy Hetfield writes in our Horizon Zero Dawn review.
+Horizon Zero Dawn is beautiful and competently made, if perhaps slightly too by-the-numbers in its approach to open-world game design, Malindy Hetfeld writes in our Horizon Zero Dawn review.
 The PC version has met with positive reviews across the board from critics.

 We’re relieved that the upgraded visuals for the PC edition haven’t meant as big an increase to the install size as we had initially anticipated, and the Decima-powered game doesn’t have outlandish system requirements, either.

 Horizon Zero Dawn Complete Edition is OUT NOW on Steam and Epic Games Store!